 In 2019, the parade began at John Lawson Park and made its way to Ambleside Park and the festival grounds via Argyle Avenue.
 As it did not occur in 2020, we expect 2021 details to be similar.

 Below is the schedule of activities for the 2019 Bridge Festival.
-(Note: details are subject to change.)
+(Note: details were subject to change.)
 We expect 2021 details to be similar.